How to Mix Saltwater for Aquarium

 Be sure to read the instructions from the salt manufacturer.
 From them, you will learn how many parts of salt should be added to each liter of water.
 At the same time, you should get a water density of about 8.5 lb/gal, or salinity of 35 ppm.

 Adding salt to the water should be carried out in portions.
-Divide the required amount of salt into three portions.
-Fill the portions one at a time and stir until the salt is completely dissolved in water.
+Divide the required amount of salt into three parts.
+Fill the pieces one at a time and stir until the salt is completely dissolved in water.

 Check the water density.
-After dissolving all three portions of salt in water, you need to check its density with a hydrometer or refractometer.
+After dissolving all three portions of salt in water, you need to check its thickness with a hydrometer or refractometer.
 This will help you find out if you added too little or too much salt.
 Make sure that the water density is at the level of about 2.2 lb per gallon.
 If the indicator is lower than 2.2, add a little more salt.
-If the density is higher than 2.3 lb per gallon, add water to reduce the density to acceptable values.
+If the frequency is higher than 2.3 pounds per gallon, add water to reduce the density to acceptable values.

 Stage 3.
 Check the water salinity parameters